KaniKani/Opinnaytetyo/README.md

 Now with the required python packages installed in the system, we will create a python virtual environment with the command "python3 -m venv <venv>" where <venv> is the name of the virtual environment.
 Make sure you are inside the Opinnaytetyo directory before executing the command.

+After the virtual environment is created, we can enter with the command "source <venv>/bin/activate" where <venv> is the name of the virtual environment.
+To leave the environment, use the command "deactivate".

-Now with pip installed, we can install the pip packages within requirements.txt with the command "pip install -r requirements.txt"
+Now with pip installed and we are inside the virtual environment.
+We can install the pip packages within requirements.txt with the command "pip install -r requirements.txt"